beeware/briefcase/docs/en/how-to/debugging/vscode.md

 # Debug via VS Code   { #debug-vscode }

 Debugging is possible at different stages in your development process.
-It is different to debug a development app via `briefcase dev` than a bundled app that is built via `briefcase build` and run via `briefcase run`.
+You can debug a development app via `briefcase dev`, or a bundled app that is built via `briefcase build` and run via `briefcase run`.

 ## Development